gomezzz/DistMSMatch/README.md

    ```

 ### Set up datasets
 To launch the training on `EuroSAT (rgb)`, it is necessary to download the corresponding datasets.
-The `root_dir` variable in the `datasets/EurosatRGBDataset.py` files shall be adjusted according to the dataset path.
+Please place the dataset in `/data/EuroSAT_RGB`.
+Alternatively, you can change the `root_dir` variable in the `datasets/EurosatRGBDataset.py` to point to the dataset.
+The dataset can be download [here](https://github.com/phelber/EuroSAT).

 ### Run training
 To run the training, you can exploit the `run_notebook.py` script to run a notebook.
 The `Baseline.ipynb` notebook contains the `MSMatch`baseline.
 Different configurations files in `.toml` format can be used to set-up the different `MsMatch`hyperparameters.